Chinwike1/marvel_character_search/README.md

 # marvel_character_search
 An application to search for any character belonging to Marvel.
-Uses vanilla javascript and Fetch
+Uses vanilla javascript and Fetch.
+Live site here (https://marvel-search-app.netlify.app/)

 To make sure this project works smoothly on your device please visit the marvel api website (https://developer.marvel.com/) and obtain your api/public key.
 This is the key you would put into the "apikey" variable found in the app.js file.